KirrimK/graph2strat/README.md

 ## Bugs/limits:

 Don't declare nodes with the same name but different caracteristics, it's a bad practice anyway.
+State names cannot be 1 character long.

-Extensive testing hasn't been done yet, check that the output seems to correspond to the input.
+Partial auto testing is done, but please check that the output seems to correspond to the input.
 If a bug is found, please file an issue on the github page.

 ## Project TODOs

 - improve error messages
-- improve testing